fwalker95/User-Reported-Psychadelic-Experience-Analysis/README.md

 Part 2.
 Storing the Data

-Convert to CSV -> into Google Sheets
+- Convert to CSV -> into Google Sheets?

+- NoSQL vs RDBMS.
+I have structured and unstructured data to store.
+Which database is better for this?